genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

     "plugins": [
       {
         "name": "@genesiscommunitysuccess/custom-elements-lsp",
-        "srcRouteFromTSServer": "../../..",
-        "designSystemPrefix": "example",
-        "parser": {
-          "fastEnable": true,
+        "srcRouteFromTSServer": "configure this to set the relative path between your project route and your `tsserver.js`", "designSystemPrefix": "configure this to handle a library of components with a prefix", "parser": {
           "timeout": 2000,
-          "dependencies": [
-            "node_modules/example-lib/**/custom-elements.json",
-            "!**/@custom-elements-manifest/**/*"
-          ]
+          "src: "configure this to define the source code to parse", "dependencies": [
+            "configure these globs to find manifest files from your dependencies", "and use the ! pattern to ignore manifests" ]
         },
-        "plugins": ["@genesiscommunitysuccess/cep-fast-plugin"]
+        "plugins": ["set plugins here!"]
       }
     ]
   }
 }
 ```
-> You need to use a target of `ES2015` or later.
+> You need to use a target of `ES2015` or later in your `tsconfig.json`.
+> See [here](#example-config) for an example.

 Base options.